ursatile/css4eng/02-01-boxes-and-borders.md

 One more relative unit that's remarkably useful in CSS is `auto`.
 Most of the time, `auto` happens automatically --- the height of a paragraph will be automatically set to the size of its content, for example.

-One incredibly useful, but slightly counter-intuitive, application of `auto` is that if you give an element a fixed width and then set the left and right `margin` of that element to `auto`, the browser will centre the element horizontally.
+One extremely useful, but slightly counter-intuitive, application of `auto` is that if you give an element a fixed width and then set the left and right `margin` of that element to `auto`, the browser will centre the element horizontally.

-<iframe src="{{page.examples}}/auto-margins.html"></iframe>
+{% highlight html mark_lines="10" %}
+{% include_relative {{page.examples}}/auto-margins.html %}
+{% endhighlight %}

 ## Float Like A Butterfly...